Noufalmutairi/Python-Health-Data-Project/README.md

 - **Discharge Date**: Date of discharge for the patient.
 - **Length of Stay**: Length of stay in days for the patient.

-## Analysis
-The Health Data Project includes exploratory data analysis (EDA) to gain insights into the dataset.
-It covers various aspects such as data cleaning, univariate analysis, bivariate analysis, and multivariate analysis.

 ### Exploratory Data Analysis (EDA):
 - Data Cleaning: Handling missing values, duplicates, and standardizing data formats.